DudahBauer/DudahBauer/README.md

 ## **About me**

-- I'm a front-end developer
+♡ I'm a front-end developer
-- I'm learning about web designer and UI/UX designer
+♡ I'm learning about web development and UI/UX designer
-- Analysis and systems development Student at UNNINTER
+♡ Analysis and systems development Student at UNNINTER
-- I’m currently open for an Intern or a new job opportunity, this is [my linkedin](https://www.linkedin.com/in/maria-eduarda-vicente-bauer-55664230a/)
+→ I’m currently open for an Intern or a new job opportunity, this is [my linkedin](https://www.linkedin.com/in/maria-eduarda-vicente-bauer-55664230a/)

 <br><br>